mate-academy/layout_miami/README.md

 ## Feedback

 Thank you for checking out the BOSE landing page.
 If you have any questions or feedback, please don't hesitate to [contact me](mailto:pushkarskiyrodion@gmail.com).
+Your input is greatly appreciated!